Speech Delay vs. Language Delay — What's the Difference?

 WATCH FOR THESE SIGNALS

-• By 18 months, fewer than 10 recognisable words
+- By 18 months, fewer than 10 recognizable words

 What Is a Language Delay?

 Language is bigger.
-It covers everything we communicate — understanding words, following instructions, building sentences, asking questions, retelling events, and expressing needs and ideas.
+It covers everything we communicate, understanding words, following instructions, building sentences, asking questions, retelling events, and expressing wants, needs, and ideas.
 There are two sides to it:

-• Receptive language — what your child takes in and understands
+• Receptive language is what your child takes in and understands

-• Expressive language — what your child says and communicates
+• Expressive language is what your child says and communicates

 SIGNS THAT MAY POINT TO A LANGUAGE DELAY